mtlynch/mtlynch.io/_posts/2018-05-29-since-quitting.md

 I was disappointed to discover that even outside Google, people are still limited to the standard 24 hours per day.
 But I kept saying yes to new opportunities because each one seemed small in isolation.
 After a few weeks, I had taken on so many little tasks that I wasn't making progress on any of them.

 I'm now more conservative about taking on projects.
-Even if they seem small or require little effort from me, simply keeping context and communicating about them requires significant mental bandwidth.
+Even if they seem small or require little effort from me, merely keeping context and communicating about them requires significant mental bandwidth.
 These days, I limit my focus to this blog and one software project (spoiler alert: they end up intertwining).

 ## Failed project: Space Duck